dimispapa/slotted-need/README.md

 ![erd](documentation/erd/graphviz-models-erd.png)

 #### Products app
-This is the focal point of the project, as "slotted need" revolves around design products and its configurations that then lead to orders.
+This is the foundation of the project, as "slotted need" revolves around design products and its configurations that then lead to orders.
 - ##### Product model
     <p>The app's main model, that contains the high-level key information concerning a product, importantly <em>name</em> and <em>base_price</em>.</p>
 - ##### Option & OptionValue models